Celebrating Seniors – Lee Grant is 91, Part 2

 Lee Grant became a senior citizen in 1990 and continued to act in and direct projects that interested her.
 Grant and husband Joseph Feury had a home on New York City’s Upper West Side, her daughter Dinah Manoff was living in California, and adopted daughter Belinda was attending college in Florida.

 The romantic comedy fantasy Defending Your Life (1991) was written and directed by star Albert Brooks, with co-stars Meryl Streep, Rip Torn, Michael Durrell (Santa Barbara), James Eckhouse (Beverly Hills, 90210), Clayton Norcross (The Bold and the Beautiful), and Lee Grant as prosecuting attorney Lena Foster.
+Below, Albert Brooks and Lee Grant are featured in a clip from Defending Your Life.

 In the TV crime drama She Said No (1990), Lee Grant’s co-stars included Veronica Hamel, Ray Baker, and Judd Hirsh, who had appeared in Teachers 16 years earlier with Grant.